 Draft Firm Service Natural Gas Transportation Agreement to be used between Transredes and Producers

-A draft of a standardized firm service agreement for firm transportation of natural gas (“Firm Service Agreement”) has been drafted.
+A form of a standardized firm service agreement for firm transportation of natural gas (“Firm Service Agreement”) has been drafted.
 This Firm Service Agreement would permit Transredes to provide firm service to shippers with priority rights over interruptible service, up to the contracted volume.

 The Firm Service Agreement incorporates the same General Terms and Conditions as are incorporated in Transredes’s contracts for interruptible service for natural gas.
 These General Terms and Conditions are on file and have been approved by SIRESE.